arnaudroger/blog/20160809-ConsumerInPlaceOfList.md

 In the producer world only the one currently being processed is alive.
 If the producer is slow we will output the value as soon as they arrive.
-If the consumer is slow we will not produce the next value until the consumer is ready.
+If the consumer is slow we will not produce the next value until the consumer is ready to consume it.
 Those are great properties to have in your system.

 ## A tale of 2 functional interfaces

-Another advantages to use the Consumer approach is when you need to be able to compose Producers.
+The Consumer approach is also easier to compose.

 When you use a Supplier
 ```java